Current status of MSSM Higgs sector with LHC 13 TeV data: Summary and outlook

 \section{Summary and outlook}

 Since the discovery of 125 GeV Higgs boson, the CMS and ATLAS collaborations at LHC have performed numerous studies to decipher the properties of the observed resonance.
 Studies performed on the production, as well as the decay of the 125 GeV Higgs boson to SM particles have been presented in terms of the signal strength variables in association with the uncertainties in the measurements.
-These measured values are used to constraint the models which fall under the purview of ``beyond SM" physics.
+These measured values are used to constraint the models which fall under the purview of ``beyond the SM" physics.
 The ATLAS and CMS collaborations have also performed numerous searches for the heavy Higgs bosons through their decay to Standard Model particles.
 However, none of these searches have been able to observe any clear signature of the additional Higgs bosons.
 As a result, upper limits have been derived on the production cross-section times branching fraction of the respective search channels at $95\%$ C.L.
 Our objective in this work is to understand the effect of the latest bounds from Higgs signal strength measurements and heavy Higgs searches on the MSSM parameter space.

 We scan over a wide range of MSSM parameter space.
-The allowed parameter space is required to have the light Higgs mass in the range 122.4 GeV to 127.8 GeV.
-We also impose the existing constraints on branching fraction of rare $B$-decays, $\mathrm{Br}( B_{s} \rightarrow X_{s}\gamma)$ and $\mathrm{Br}( B_{s} \rightarrow \mu^{+} \mu^{-})$, allowing $2\sigma$ uncertainty in the measured values.
-Constraints on Higgs signal strength, derived by ATLAS and CMS through a combined analysis of LHC Run-I data, are also imposed allowing $2\sigma$ uncertainty.
+The allowed parameter space is required to have the light Higgs mass in the range 122 GeV to 128 GeV.
+We perform a global $\chi^{2}$ analysis by combining the Higgs signal strength constraints derived by ATLAS and CMS corresponding to the $8$ TeV and $13$ TeV runs of LHC (see Table.~\ref{table-mu8} and Table.~\ref{table-mu13}), and the flavor physics constraints, derived on the branching fraction of rare $B$-decays, $\mathrm{Br}( B_{s} \rightarrow X_{s}\gamma)$, $\mathrm{Br}( B_{s} \rightarrow \mu^{+} \mu^{-})$ and $\mathrm{Br}(B^+ \to \tau^+ \nu_{\tau})$ (see Sec.~\ref{sec:II}).
 The allowed parameter space, thus obtained, is then subjected to consistency checks with respect to the existing bounds from numerous heavy Higgs searches.

 Key findings of this work are the following: \begin{itemize}

 \item As the signal strength measurements are in favor of the alignment/decoupling limit, the direct searches with $H \to W^{+}W^{-},ZZ$ final states are not effective to probe the relevant parameter space of our interest.